SatDump/SatDump/README.md

 If you really want to build it yourself on Windows, you will need some version of the [MSVC compiler](https://visualstudio.microsoft.com/downloads/) (with C++ 17), [CMake](https://cmake.org/download/) and [Git](https://gitforwindows.org/).
 Some knowledge of using VCPKG and building with CMake is assumed.

-As dependencies that are not included in [VCPKG](https://github.com/Microsoft/vcpkg), you will need to build [VOLK](https://github.com/gnuradio/volk) and [libcorrect](https://github.com/quiet/libcorrect).
+As dependencies that are not included in [VCPKG](https://github.com/Microsoft/vcpkg), you will need to build [VOLK](https://github.com/gnuradio/volk).
 Otherwise, you will also need libpng, libjpeg, libfftw3 and fmt for the core, and additionally glew and glfw3 for the UI version.

 VCPK is expected to be in the root of SatDump's git directory in the build system.